Prasanthreddy4a5/learn-shell/README.md

-# learn-shell
+# Learn Shell Scripting

-For Learning Shell Script
+We will learn Bash Shell scripting